synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 is complete.

-In the case where we do not open a new writer, i.e. the number of file descriptors exceeds the limit, we garbage-collect all writers (file handles to oversize files) under an exclusive lock, and try to acquire a writer again if we garbage-collected any writers.
+In the case where we do not open a new writer, i.e. the number of file descriptors exceeds the limit, we garbage collect all writers (file handles to oversize files) under an exclusive lock, and try to acquire a writer again if we garbage collected any writers.
 If we did not, then we wait for a writer to be released (signaled by an input into the channel `release`), and try to acquire a writer again.

-#### 4.2.1.2 Writing data with a writer
+##### 3.2.1.2 Writing data with a writer

 `Write` writes binary data into the file handle acquired in the previous step and updates the `len` and `fileSize` fields of the writer.
 Note that `Write` may not be called concurrently with any other Writer methods because it modifies these fields and writes to the file system.

-#### 4.2.1.3 Committing the data in a writer
+##### 3.2.1.3 Committing the data in a writer

 `Commit` first reads the length of the internal file handle to determine how much data was written in this domain: note that there is a race condition here: the internal